Mari Blanchard: Personal life

-Blanchard was married three times: to lawyer Reese Hale Taylor, Jr. (1960–1961); George Shepard (1965–1966); and to photographer Vincent J. Conti (1967–1970).
+Blanchard was married three times, to lawyer Reese Hale Taylor, Jr. (1960–1961), George Shepard (1965–1966), and photographer Vincent J. Conti (1967–1970).
+All the unions were childless.

+In an interview with Los Angeles Times beauty columnist Lydia Lane in 1955, Blanchard was asked about how often she has had to change her hair coloring for various film roles, and the conversation led to not only an analysis by Blanchard about perceptions people have of "blonds vs brunettes", but also reveals that she had been studying international law at the University of Southern California.
+Lydia asks, "Were you seriously thinking of being a lawyer?"
+Blanchard responded, "I was until I discovered the extent to which they discriminate against women."

 Retiring from film work after the release of McLintock! in 1963, Blanchard continued to perform on a few television series until her failing health finally forced her to end her career.
 Her last credited performance was in 1968, playing the part of Madame Gamar on the series It Takes a Thief.

 Diagnosed with cancer in 1963, she struggled with the disease in those final performances and during her remaining years.

-On May 10, 1970, she died in Woodland Hills, California; and in accordance with her wishes, her remains were cremated and scattered at sea.
+Blanchard died on May 10, 1970, aged 47, in Woodland Hills, California; in accordance with her wishes, her remains were cremated and scattered at sea.